GFDRR/rdl-standard/developer_docs.md

 ### Sphinx

 [Sphinx](https://www.sphinx-doc.org/) is the documentation generator used to build the HTML documentation from Markdown source files.
-The Sphinx configuration for this project is based on the [Open Data Services Sphinx Base](https://github.com/OpenDataServices/sphinx-base).
 It uses the [MyST - Markedly Structured Text - Parser](https://myst-parser.readthedocs.io/en/latest/index.html) to parse the Markdown source files.

+#### Configuration

+The Sphinx configuration for this project is based on the [Open Data Services Sphinx Base](https://github.com/OpenDataServices/sphinx-base) and is defined in `docs/conf.py`.
+So that links within the schema work on branches, the configuration replaces `{{branch}}` placeholders `schema/rdl_schema_0.1.json` and copies the processed schema to `docs/_static` for inclusion in the built documentation.

 ### Read the Docs